maplight/votersedge-voting-info/voting-info/states/ca/state-all-elections/en/my-rights-as-a-voter/reporting-problems.md

 - You are told you cannot vote because you have a disability
 - You have a question about you right to vote

-Download and print the [hotline for voters with disabilities](http://www.disabilityrightsca.org/pubs/ElectionDayFlyerNovember82016.pdf) one-pager.

 For more information check [Disability Rights California](http://www.disabilityrightsca.org/pubs/PublicationsVoting.htm)